This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 It’s a great way to preserve your garden’s bounty and ensure you make the most of the gardening season.
 And while canning may seem intimidating to a beginner, it’s actually a really easy way to preserve your food.

-With these 10 must-have canning supplies, you’ll be preserving your fruits and vegetables before you know it.
+You’ll be preserving your fruits and vegetables before you know it.

 The first essential canning item you’ll need is some canning jars.

 These glass jars come with lids that seal tightly and metal rims that secure the lids onto the jars.

 When looking at canning jars, it can be easy to get overwhelmed and not know which canning jar sizes you need or want to have on hand.

 The canning jar size you’ll need for canning and how many of each will depend on the item you’re preserving and how much you intend to use at one time.

 Smaller jars are great for canning jams and jellies, medium sized jars are perfect for pickles, salsa, and pie filling, and large canning jars are great for canned fruit and vegetables.

 Canning jars also come with different sized openings on the top.